How to Fix Lagging and Freezing Issue in iPhones?

-Your iPhone may continue to freeze if you have overused it and it has become hot.
-In this case, stop using it when it becomes overheated.
-Your iPhone may also have battery issues; therefore, you need to check the battery’s health.
-If it is below the acceptable level, you need to replace it.
+Your iPhone may continue to freeze if it has been overused and become too hot.
+In this situation, it’s important to stop using it when it becomes overheated.
+Your iPhone may also have battery issues, so you should check the battery’s health.
+If it’s below the acceptable level, you may need to replace it.

 iPhone freezing issue